sidbdri/sidbdri-utils/README.md

 7) Downloads information on mouse and human orthologous genes to files '<species>_orthologs.tsv'.

-Now the genome folder will look like this: (example from mouse ensembl 94)
+Now the output directory will look like this: (example from mouse ensembl 94)
 ```
 |-- BOWTIE2_indices
 |   |-- primary_assembly_2.3.4